EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

     $ band-edge -cmd='lmf --rs=1,0' -edge2=1 -maxit=20 --bin -r=.04 -band=5 -gtol=.0001 -q0=0.82,0,0 si
     $ band-edge -cmd='lmf --rs=1,0' -mass -alat=10.26 --bin -r=.0005,.001,.002,.003 -band=5 -q0=0.847,0,0 si

 Take a look at the band structure plot.
-The valence band maximum is at the $$$\Gamma$ point while the conduction band minimum is most of the way along the line between $$\Gamma$$ and X.
+The valence band maximum is at the $$$\Gamma$ point while the conduction band minimum is most of the way along the line between $$\Gamma$$ and X. We will now use the band-edge script to accurately locate the position of the conduction band minimum and to calculate the effective mass.
+This is done in three steps, you first 'float to a point near the minimum point.
+From here, you do a more refined search by carrying out a minimisation until the gradient is negligibly small.
+Lastly, you calculate the effective mass around this point.

-Now run fine k-mesh to get

-The VB is at the gamma point, run fine k mesh for
+#### 1. _Rough search by floating to low-energy point_

+#### 2. _Accurate search using minimisation_

+#### 3. _Calculate the effective mass_